-In her opening remarks, Dr. Emily Berryhill, chair of the Staff Awards Committee, commented on how the nominees demonstrated leadership to the hospital community and were prime examples of the hospital’s cultural beliefs: One Team, Trusted Dialog, Value People, Pursue Excellence, and Realize Our Vision.
+The staff was described at the ceremony as the “foundation of the hospital” and were prime examples of the hospital’s cultural beliefs: One Team, Trusted Dialog, Value People, Pursue Excellence, and Realize Our Vision.

-Large Animal Staff Award Winner – Marika Pappagianis (Large Animal Staff Supervisor)
+Large Animal Staff Award Winner – Claudia Firchau (Equine Internal Medicine Service)

-Support Services Staff Award Winner – Michelle Solorio (Diagnostic Imaging Service)
+Support Services Staff Award Winner – Julie Burges (Clinical Diagnostic Laboratory Manager)